-It is of course grey squirrels we are talking about here – if you’re lucky enough to have red squirrels coming to your garden then the last thing you’d want to do is deter them.
+It is, of course, grey squirrels we are talking about here – if you’re lucky enough to have red squirrels coming to your garden then the last thing you’d want to do is deter them.
 The grey squirrel, however, is not a native species to the UK, and despite its huge population, wide distribution across our shores and arguably attractive looks, it is not welcome in most gardens.
-Some people do feed and therefore encourage them, but this is not something we recommend: Grey squirrels will kill and eat young birds in their nests, do huge damage to trees and other vegetation, and even find their way into lofts where they can do untold damage.
+Some people do feed and therefore encourage them, but this is not something we recommend: grey squirrels will kill and eat young birds in their nests, cause a huge amount of damage to trees and other vegetation, and they can also find their way into lofts.

-So these are the main measures you can take to minimise the impact of squirrels on and around your bird feeding area:
+The main measures you can take to minimise the impact of squirrels on and around your bird feeding area are as follows:

-Create a gap between feeders and places squirrels can jump from
+Create a gap between bird feeders and places squirrels can jump from

-Deter squirrels climbing up Feeding Stations and Bird Feeder Poles
+Deter squirrels climbing up feeding stations and feeder poles

 There are two main ways you can achieve this (though the determined squirrel may still get around both):

 Use a Giant Seed Tray & Squirrel Guard